flowtoolz/flowtoolz.github.io/_posts/2019-09-27-the-reasons-for-why-i-hate-xcode-interface-builder.md

 ---
-title: "30 Reasons For Why I Hate Xcode's Interface Builder"
+title: "30 Reasons Why I Despise Xcode's Interface Builder"
 layout: post
 excerpt: "The road to complexity hell is plastered with well intended technologies.
 And so the promises of the Interface Builder are an illusion."
 image_url: /blog-images/software-development/xcode-interface-builder/no-apple-xcode-interface-builder.png